osteele/osteele.com/wp/wp-content/plugins/thumbnail-for-excerpts/readme.txt

 = Is not working for me.
 Why? =

 First, the question is too generic.
-But the main cause may be that you... don't use excerpts!
-If your theme do not use the_excerpt() is obviously that this plugin will not work.
-This is Thumnails for *Excerpts*.
-I repeat: *Excerpts*!
+Second: check the thumbnails for your images.
+If you don't have, regenerate with this plugin or with Regenerate Thumbnails, signed by Viper007Bond.

 = The thumbnails are present in feed? =